chamindasliit/embassadar/reference/running.md

 Note well that while Ambassador will read its initial configuration from this directory, configuration loaded from Kubernetes annotations will _replace_ this initial configuration.
 If this is not what you want, you will need to set the environment variable `AMBASSADOR_NO_KUBEWATCH` so that Ambassador will not try to update its configuration from Kubernetes resources.

 Also note that the YAML files in the configuration directory must contain Ambassador resources, not Kubernetes resources with annotations.

+## Log levels and debugging

+Ambassador and Ambassador Pro support more verbose debugging levels.
+If using Ambassador, the [diagnostics](diagnostics) service has a button to enable debug logging.
+Be aware that if you're running Ambassador on multiple pods, the debug log levels are not enabled for all pods -- they are configured on a per-pod basis.
+If using Ambassador Pro, you can increase the log levels by setting the `APP_LOG_LEVEL` environment variable to `debug`.

 ## Ambassador Update Checks (Scout)